The Google Endgame: the End of SEO Cheats and Shortcuts

 They’ve moved away from delivering results based on keywords.
 They’re producing results that weigh in favor of the searcher.
 Everything about the searcher counts: the context of the search, location of the search user, time of day, search history, and the device they’re using.
 Google even checks word usage to weigh context with the requested search.
 It’s called semantic search, where software ranks content based on the fuzzy value of the searchers intent rather than fixed values like the number of times that keywords appear in the text.
 Therein lies the Google Endgame - all of this effort in service for the true master: the people who use Google to find stuff.
 Google HAS to get this right.

 And that... my friends... is why there’s no room left for bad SEO cheats and shortcuts.

 California Courts brought in me as a consultant to solve a problem.
-The official California Courts website was absolutely buried by a mishmash of attorney offices, nonprofits, bail bonds agencies, and even porn sites.
-By the time I got on board, they had already developed an impressive quantity of content for a self-help section that covered a wide range of court-related topics - the every detail about the courts and proceedings.
+A mishmash of attorney offices, nonprofits, bail bonds agencies, and even porn sites absolutely buried the official California Courts Self-help section.
+By the time I got on board, they had already developed an impressive quantity of content that covered a wide range of court-related topics - the every detail about the courts and proceedings.
 My recommendation was to convert that content into individual PDF documents.
 We optimized each doc to the max with good titles, descriptions, and tags.
-Then we imbedded the docs into link pages that were also fully optimized.
-In less than 6 months after posting these new pages, California Courts completely dominated the first two results pages for wide swath of legal search terms in California.
-We effectively bumped off the “spamdexers.”
+Then we imbedded the docs into link pages that were also optimized.
+In less than 6 months after posting these new pages, California Courts dominated the first two results pages for a wide swath of legal search terms in California.
+We bumped off the “spamdexers.”

 What’s not to get?